 Note, that the muscles first need energy, through glycolysis, where they break down glucose for energy- especially during high-intensity exercise.
 Without ample time or oxygen, lactate is produced from lactic acid.

 Lactate is not the only byproduct of rapid energy production, you also get a surplus of hydrogen ions.
 These ions make your muscles acidic.
-This acidity halts the breakdown of glucose and effectively stops your muscle from contracting, we know this as fatigue (9, 10, 11).
+This acidity halts the breakdown of glucose and effectively stops your muscles from contracting, we know this as fatigue (9, 10, 11).

-As a result, beta alanine supplements assist muscles reduce their acid levels during exercise by increasing carnosine levels in muscles.
+As a result, beta-alanine supplements assist muscles to reduce their acid levels during exercise by increasing carnosine levels in muscles.
 In turn, supplementing with beta-alanine reduces fatigue.

 Specifically, researchers studied cyclists after four weeks of beta-alanine supplementation and found this intervention increased the total work output by 13% (17).

 For non-athletes, one study performed on 20 men showed a 13-14% increase in their time to exhaustion after 4 weeks of beta-alanine supplementation (19).